 One of the most common questions we get from prospective buyers in ANY season is whether this a good time to buy a chiropractic practice.
 Prospective chiropractic buyers pose this question in any and every marketplace during every economy because every buyer (and seller) wants to be able to “time the market” so that they can get the best deal possible on a chiropractic business.

-Of course, currently the whole Coronavirus crisis is the “elephant in the room” in respect to all conversations about chiropractic practice sales.
-So I thought I would share a few things with you on the process of a practice purchase so that you would better understand the impact that has on a good, better or “best” time to buy a chiropractic practice.
+Of course, currently, the whole Coronavirus crisis is the “elephant in the room” with respect to all conversations about chiropractic practice sales.
+So I thought I would share a few things with you on the process of a practice purchase so that you would better understand the impact that has on a good, better, or “best” time to buy a chiropractic practice.

 If we dive a notch deeper, a better understanding of this process may reveal a potential “silver lining” in the COVID-19 cloud that’s hovering around us all.
 Here’s why: